-This article aims to reveal the importance of POLP and equip you with the best practices for its effective implementation.
-By enforcing these practices, you’ll be able to minimize the risk of unauthorized access, privilege escalation, and data breaches.
+This article reveals the importance of POLP and equips you with the best practices to implement it effectively.
+By enforcing these practices, you can minimize the risk of unauthorized access, privilege escalation, and data breaches.

 Imagine you have a house with many valuable possessions inside, and you’re the only one with the key.
-In case of emergency, though, you need to give a copy of your key to trusted people — only for a specific person, only for a limited time.
-You should apply a similar idea to your IT systems and sensitive data: the fewer “keys” you give away, the lower the chance that someone will abuse your access privileges and steal valuable data.
+You plan to give a copy of your key to a trusted person, only to be used in case of emergency, and only for a limited time.
+You can apply a similar practice to your IT systems and sensitive data: the fewer “keys” you lend out, the lower the chance that someone will abuse your access privileges and steal valuable data.
 This approach is called the principle of least privilege.

 “Least privilege — the principle that a security architecture is designed so that each entity is granted the minimum system resources and authorizations that the entity needs to perform its function.”